 Her 2018 memoir, "Becoming," is an honest and intimate narrative of hope, tragedy, and triumph, from the perspective of a young girl growing up in the South Side of Chicago to that of the nation's first Black first lady.
 Obama is more than just a wife and former first lady, though — she is the daughter of working-class parents, a graduate of Princeton University and Harvard Law School, a lawyer, and a mother.

-Her bestselling memoir candidly retells her life story and explores the complexities of motherhood, work, and relationships, while giving readers nuggets of wisdom related to finding yourself and your voice.
+Her bestselling memoir candidly retells her life story and explores the complexities of motherhood, work, and relationships, while giving readers nuggets of wisdom related to finding yourself and your voice.$$ on Amazon